-In financial terms, Council borrowing as at the end of June 2012 was \$149.1 million (excluding joint venture share of borrowings) and close to the budgeted figure of \$153.3 million.
-During the year Council purchased \$38.1 million of additional assets and spent \$92.9 million on services.
-Council continues to be in a strong financial position, ratepayers equity increased during the year from \$1,086 million to \$1,130 million.
+In financial terms, Council borrowing as at the end of June 2012 was \$149.1 million (excluding joint venture share of borrowings), which was less than budgeted.
+During the year Council purchased \$38.9 million of additional assets and spent \$92.9 million on services.
+Council continues to be in a strong financial position, Ratepayers equity increased during the year from \$1,086 million to \$1,130 million.